×

 We asked people if there is a lot of crime.
 They answered:

 "Cascais is generally considered to be a safe city, with low levels of crime.
 The city has a strong police presence and a good security infrastructure, making it a safe place to live and visit.
 The most common crimes reported in Cascais are petty theft and pickpocketing, which are usually concentrated in tourist areas.
-However, these types of crimes are relatively rare and can be avoided by taking basic precautions," remarked one expat living in Cascais, Portugal.
+However, these types of crimes are relatively rare and can be avoided by taking basic precautions," wrote one member in Cascais.

 Is there a lot of diversity?
 Are people in Cascais accepting of differences?